t089/jenkins-mcp/README.md

 This project provides a stdio MCP server that exposes Jenkins functionality to AI assistants through the Model Context Protocol, enabling seamless automation and interaction with Jenkins instances.

-The server includes efficient tools for working with large log outputs, using grep patterns and pagination to explore logs progressively without overwhelming context windows.
+The server includes efficient tools for working with large outputs, using grep patterns and pagination to explore logs progressively without overwhelming context windows.
+It also provides flexible test result analysis with filtering options to manage output size for large test suites.

 ## Installation